About The Hospice

-OCH has grown and matured in response to its community.
+The Hospice has grown and matured in response to its community.
 A forward-thinking, community-minded group of Dunedin people identified a need for a hospice unit 30 years ago.
-It has evolved from a small cottage industry caring for a handful of patients into a sizable, professional essential service caring for around 600 people and their families each year.
+It has evolved from a small cottage industry caring for a handful of patients into a sizable, professional essential service caring for more than 700 people and their families each year.
 The Hospice has developed into a highly adaptive service, continuously striving to improve our community outreach, our inpatient service and our teams’ knowledge as well as striving to increase industry knowledge in our speciality area.

-Our vision is to support and empower people who are dying in Otago to live well and die well.
+Our vision is to support people with terminal illness to live and die well.

-The Otago Community Hospice provides care for people with a life-limiting illness, enabling them to live their lives as fully as possible.
+Otago Community Hospice enables patients to live their lives as fully as possible.
 We work in partnership with our community, offering education, support, care and advice to family, whānau, carers and health and social service professionals, through a patient’s illness and following death.